 What happens during a penetration test?

-During a penetration test, the pen tester will begin the assessment by scanning the environment to better understand what devices are immediately accessible, and learn about the processes and protocols that are in use.
-Once the network scan is complete, penetration testers will review the scan results to better understand the devices on the network, and review useful items such as the operating systems that are in use, and what ports and services are being used by the systems, devices and machines.
+During a penetration test, the pen tester will begin the assessment by scanning the environment to understand better what devices are immediately accessible and learn about the processes and protocols in use.
+Once the network scan is complete, penetration testers will review the scan results to better understand the network devices and review useful items such as the operating systems used and what ports and services are being used by the systems, devices, and machines.
 Progressively, the penetration tester will begin reviewing the scan reports to identify vulnerabilities as they test the services in use.

 What are the limitations that can affect the outcome of a penetration test?

-While there are various types of penetration tests available to manufacturers and producers, there are also many limitations that can also affect the effectiveness of the penetration testing.
-A blog article from Tutorials Point covers seven limitations that can affect the effectiveness of a penetration test, those being the length of time given for the penetration test, the scope of the assessment, the limitation of access to the system or network, the methods allowed, the skill-set of the penetration tester, access to known exploits, and that inability to experiment with custom exploits.
+While there are various types of penetration tests available to manufacturers and producers, many limitations can also affect penetration testing effectiveness.
+A blog article from Tutorials Point covers seven limitations that can affect the effectiveness of a penetration test.
+The limitations are the length of time given for the penetration test, the scope of the assessment, the limitation of access to the system or network, the methods allowed, the skill-set of the penetration tester, access to known exploits, and that inability to experiment with custom exploits.

 - Time: Penetration testers are usually given a time period when the assessment is to be performed.
 Depending on what is agreed between the business requesting the assessment and the group conducting the assessment, penetration tests usually last for one to two weeks.
 Compared to penetration tests, attacks conducted by cyber criminals and hackers focused on exploiting vulnerabilities can last for weeks, months, or even years.

-- Scope: The scope is used to define the rules of the penetration test, often to prevent accidental damage or affecting business operations.
-The scope can also be used to limit the times when the assessment can be conducted, what machines are allowed to be targeted or exploited, and which employees can be targeted during assessments the involve phishing emails.
-When the assessment allows the penetration tester to have a wider assessment scope, this allows the penetration tester to find and exploit more vulnerabilities that can be used in a real cyber security attack.
+- Scope: The scope is used to define the penetration test rules, often preventing accidental damage or affecting business operations.
+The scope can limit the times of day when conducting the assessment, what machines are allowed to be targeted or exploited, and which employees to target during assessments involving phishing emails.
+When the assessment allows the penetration tester to have a wider assessment scope, the penetration tester can find and exploit more vulnerabilities that criminals could use in a real cyber security attack.

-- Limitation of access: Depending on the simulation or scenario that the penetration tester is given, the penetration tester may be requested to test the security of certain systems, but start the assessment from a different portion of the network.
-In these situations, this limitation is imposed on the penetration tester to test the security of the network from different entry points, which can provide the manufacturer a realistic representation of how far an attacker can get through their network from different starting points, and show what information could a hacker gain access to during these situations.
+- Limitation of access: Depending on the simulation or scenario that the penetration tester is given, the pentester may be requested to test certain systems’ security but start the assessment from a different portion of the network.
+In these situations, this limitation is imposed on the penetration tester to test the security of the network from various entry points, which can provide the manufacturer a realistic representation of how far an attacker can get through their network from different starting points and show what information could a hacker gain access to during these situations.

-- Limitation of methods allowed: Limiting the methods and exploits that can be used is generally accepted by penetration testers, as this is enforced to prevent accidentally crashing necessary systems and affecting productivity.
-While the main goal of a penetration test is to find exploitable vulnerabilities, the tester should be wary of any known exploit that could cause a system to unexpectedly shut down.
-In cases such as this, it is the penetration testers duty to inform the client of the vulnerability and the potential result of exploiting the vulnerability.
-If the client does not wish for the vulnerability to be exploited, the penetration tester should document the finding and include it on the final deliverable report.
+- Limitation of methods allowed: Limiting the methods and exploits used is generally accepted by penetration testers.
+This is enforced to prevent accidentally crashing critical systems and affecting productivity.
+While a penetration test’s primary goal is to find exploitable vulnerabilities, the tester should be wary of any known exploit that could cause a system to shut down unexpectedly.
+In cases such as this, the penetration testers must inform the client of the vulnerability and the potential result of exploiting it.
+If the client does not wish to use the vulnerability, the penetration tester should document the finding and include it in the final deliverable report.

-- Known exploits and experimentation: These two limitations directly impact each other, as without experimentation and lack of current known exploits, an unknown exploit could be later used against a business.
-These two limitations stem from the amount of time given for the testing period, as experimental testing may result in unintended damages or lack of provable results.
+- Known exploits and experimentation: These two limitations directly impact each other, as, without investigation and lack of current known exploits, an unknown exploit could be later used against a business.
+These two limitations stem from the amount of time given for the testing period, as experimental testing may result in unintended damages or a lack of provable results.
 Penetration testers are also limited to known exploits that have been approved for testing, as this prevents accidental damage to systems or system processes.
-Additionally, testing experimental exploits can take time to perfect, and may need specific modification for each scenario.
-Compared to penetration testers, malicious attackers often have the abilities to develop and test custom exploits against various systems of a targeted environment.
+Additionally, experimental testing exploits can take time to perfect and may need specific modifications for each scenario.
+Compared to penetration testers, malicious attackers often can develop and test custom exploits against various systems of a targeted environment.

-- The penetration testers background and experience: While penetration testing can cover several topics or areas of testing, so can the skill-sets that the penetration tester can have.
-Penetration testers working within environments that they are not familiar may miss commonly exploitable vulnerabilities, while not having complete understanding of the scope of the assessment.
-To avoid this limitation, manufacturers and business owners should understand the background and limitations of the person conducting the assessment, and address this limitation if it is a concern.
+- The penetration testers’ background and experience: While penetration testing can cover several topics or areas of testing, so can the skill-sets that the penetration tester can have.
+Penetration testers working within environments that they are not familiar with may miss commonly exploitable vulnerabilities while not fully understanding the assessment scope.
+To avoid this limitation, manufacturers and business owners should understand the background and limitations of the person conducting the assessment and address this limitation if it is a concern.

 What should you do after penetration testing?

-Upon completion of the assessment and the review of findings, the leadership team should prioritize resources for remediation.
-Many companies have a tendency to begin knocking off the easy issues that commonly have little material impact to business risk.
+Upon completing the assessment and the review of findings, the leadership team should prioritize resources for remediation.
+Many companies tend to begin knocking off the easy issues that commonly have a little material impact on business risk.
 Some considerations for assigning priorities may include:

 - Disclosure of assumptions and biases.